pjhppo/PropHunt_Template/README.md

 <br>

 - **Lobby Element Pool:**
-This is a pool of items to create in the ui of the lobby, the first variable **Ui Prefab** saves the prefab that will be created for the pool, and the **Parent Transform** saves the transform that will be the parent for those items.
+This is a pool of items to create in the UI of the lobby, the first variable **UI Prefab** saves the prefab that will be created for the pool, and the **Parent Transform** saves the transform that will be the parent for those items.
 To learn about the pool pattern you <a href="https://en.wikipedia.org/wiki/Object_pool_pattern">check it here.</a>

 <br><img src = "docs/images/lobbypool.png" alt = "transformable item manager img"></img><br>